Ensuring the mental wellbeing of cabin crew is one of the critical best practices in the Aviation Industry

 It is a no-brainer to pursue a Masters’ degree if you were to prepare yourself for the relentless challenges and compete with the cut-throat competition in today’s market to get that edge over your counterparts.

-UPES CCE offers a one-of-its-kind online MBA in Aviation Management with an industry-recognised curriculum that enables young graduates to have industry exposure during their learning experience to become a ready-to-hire aviation professional in 2022.
+UPES CCE offers a one-of-its-kind online PGP Air Business Management with an industry-recognised curriculum that enables young graduates to have industry exposure during their learning experience to become a ready-to-hire aviation professional in 2023.